lepture/authlib/docs/flask/2/grants.rst

 Refresh Token Grant
 -------------------

-Many OAuth 2 providers haven't implemented refresh token endpoint.
-Authlib provides it as a grant type, implement it with a subclass of :class:`RefreshTokenGrant`::
+Many OAuth 2 providers do not implement a refresh token endpoint.
+Authlib provides it as a grant type; implement it with a subclass of :class:`RefreshTokenGrant`::

     from authlib.oauth2.rfc6749 import grants